 RADR 2235 is identified as a Capstone Experience.
 The learning experience is a consolidation of the student's educational experience; and certifies mastery of entry-level radiography competencies.

 EVALUATION METHOD

-The RADR 2235 Radiologic Technology Seminar students will be assessed using four comprehensive, discipline specific examinations and a comprehensive, discipline specific final examination.
-The exam schedule is located at the back of this syllabus.
+The RADR 2235 Radiologic Technology Seminar students will be assessed using five comprehensive, discipline specific examinations..
+The exam schedule is located on Blackboard.

 The following guidelines will be followed regarding exams: